iffy/generalconference/data/eng/1994-10/000-the-solemn-assembly-sustaining-of-church-officers/text.md

-# The Solemn Assembly Sustaining of Church Officers
+# The Solemn AssemblySustaining of Church Officers

 Brothers and sisters, President Hunter has requested that I now handle the business of the solemn assembly for which we are met.
 This is an occasion of